Hormonal acne, which foods should be avoided?

 • Cortisol (stress hormone): During periods of stress, cortisol levels increase, indirectly stimulating sebum production and promoting inflammation.
 This can worsen skin conditions such as acne, eczema, or psoriasis.

-• Insulin and Growth Hormones: A diet high in sugars and high glycemic index products can cause insulin spikes, which in turn stimulate the production of androgens and increase sebum secretion.
+• Insulin and growth hormones: A diet rich in sugars and high glycemic index products can cause insulin spikes, which in turn stimulate androgen production and increase sebum secretion.

 Impact of hormonal fluctuations on the skin

-Hormonal variations can have visible effects on the skin at different times in life:
+Hormonal fluctuations can have visible effects on the skin at different times in life:

-• In adolescence: An increase in androgens leads to an overproduction of sebum, causing juvenile acne.
+• During adolescence: An increase in androgens leads to an overproduction of sebum, causing juvenile acne.

-• During the menstrual cycle: Before menstruation, hormonal fluctuations can exacerbate hormonal acne due to excessive sebum production.
+• During the menstrual cycle: Before menstruation, hormonal fluctuations can worsen hormonal acne due to excessive sebum production.

-• At menopause: The decrease in estrogen leads to a reduction in skin elasticity, drier skin, and sometimes the onset of late-onset acne due to a relative imbalance between androgens and estrogens.
+• At menopause: The decrease in estrogen leads to a reduction in skin elasticity, drier skin, and sometimes the appearance of late-onset acne due to a relative imbalance between androgens and estrogens.

 To effectively treat hormonal acne, it is essential to identify the underlying cause of the hormonal imbalance.
 Management strategies include:

-• The adoption of a balanced diet, rich in anti-inflammatory nutrients and low in refined sugars.
+• Adopting a balanced diet, rich in anti-inflammatory nutrients and low in refined sugars.

 • Stress management through techniques such as meditation, yoga, or physical exercise.

-• The use of suitable care, including active ingredients such as salicylic acid, retinol, or zinc, which help regulate sebum production and limit inflammation.
+• The use of appropriate skincare, including active ingredients such as salicylic acid, retinol, or zinc, which help regulate sebum production and limit inflammation.

-• The use of medical treatment, such as hormonal contraception, anti-androgens (spironolactone), or dermatological treatments in the case of persistent acne.
+• The use of medical treatment, such as hormonal contraception, anti-androgens (spironolactone), or dermatological treatments in cases of persistent acne.

 By understanding the role of hormones and their influence on the skin, it becomes easier to adopt suitable solutions to maintain healthy and balanced skin.